Olufunsho-Bolutife/Solutions-Architect-Labs/Week 4/LAB 1/README.md

 https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-resize.html

-# Notes From the LAB Work
+# Notes From the LAB Task

 > ## 1.
 Using your default vpc, find the public subnet

-For this Lab, we are going to lanucn an instance in our default vpc and subnet so our first task is to find a public subnet in our default vpc.
+For this Lab, we are going to lanucn an instance in our default VPC and subnet so our first task is to find a public subnet in our default VPC.

 To do this, we are going to run the ec2-describe-subnets command.
-We will specify our default vpc id and the command will list out all subnets available in that vpc
+We will specify our default VPC id and the command will list out all subnets available in that VPC

     aws ec2 describe-subnets \
     --filters "Name=vpc-id,Values=vpc-0753daf7540da0384"